Current Programme

 All meetings begin at 7.30pm and are at France Lynch Church Rooms unless otherwise stated

-18 February – Local graveyards.
-A small group of members will be presenting the results of research carried out on local graveyards and cemeteries.
+18 February – France Lynch’s Hidden Graveyard A small group of members will be presenting the results of their research and exploration carried out on the old Starry Hill dissenter’s graveyard in France Lynch.

 18 March – A History of Gloucestershire’s Inland Waterways (Tony Conder).
 Tony was curator of the British Waterways Collection for 25 years before coming to Gloucester in 1988 to open the National Waterways Museum.
 He is one of Britain’s foremost experts on the history of canals and waterways and in this talk he will be examining the development of the County’s inland waterways.